Update methods¶

 The Argo CD

-Applicationmanifest, see below
+ImageUpdaterCR, see below

 Specifying Git credentials¶

-By default Argo CD Image Updater re-uses the credentials you have configured in Argo CD for accessing the repository.
+By default, Argo CD Image Updater re-uses the credentials you have configured in Argo CD for accessing the repository.

 If you don't want to use credentials configured for Argo CD you can use other credentials stored in a Kubernetes secret,